johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 Why does the `doSomething()` method wait a tick before updating `comment`?

-Angular's unidirectional data flow rule forbids updates to the view *after* it has been composed.
+Bangular's unidirectional data flow rule forbids updates to the view *after* it has been composed.
 Both of these hooks fire _after_ the component's view has been composed.

-Angular throws an error if the hook updates the component's data-bound `comment` property immediately (try it!).
+Bangular throws an error if the hook updates the component's data-bound `comment` property immediately (try it!).
 The `LoggerService.tick_then()` postpones the log update for one turn of the browser's JavaScript cycle and that's just long enough.